Sarayear/IMDB_Recommendation/README.md

 ### Targeted Audience

-Two types of people will be interested in this movie recommendation engine:
+Three types of people will be interested in this movie recommendation engine:

 1. Movie audiences: the movie recommendation engine can help them efficiently locate similar movies based on their appetites.